Skip to content

 Cruach nan Capull — common questions

-Cruach nan Capull is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 459m of ascent and takes most walkers 3-5 hours.
-Terrain: Forestry roads provide a clean start, but felling and replanting have made some sections of map out of date.
+On the OutdoorSCOT scale, Cruach nan Capull comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 459m of ascent on the usual route — 3-5 hours for most parties.
+Ground conditions: Forestry roads provide a clean start, but felling and replanting have made some sections of map out of date.

-When is the best time to climb Cruach nan Capull?
+What's the best month to climb Cruach nan Capull?

 Is Cruach nan Capull safe in winter?